SKG24/SKG24/README.md

 ### 👨‍🎓 **About Me**

-Hi, my name is **Sanat Kumar Gupta**, currently pursuing **B.Tech** at **Thapar Institute of Engineering and Technology, Patiala**.
+I am currently pursuing **B.Tech** at **Thapar Institute of Engineering and Technology, Patiala**.
 I am passionate about learning new technologies and implementing them in real-world projects.

 - 🌟 I have experience in **Machine Learning (ML)**, **Artificial Intelligence (AI)**, **Data Science**, **Frontend Development**, and **Full Stack Development**.
 - 🎯 This year, I participated in **GirlScript Summer of Code Extended 2024**, where I secured **180st rank across India**.